-Before administering the test, the officer must advise the driver of the consequences for refusal.
+Before administering the test, the officer must advise the driver of the consequences of refusal.
 The officer must also inform the driver of the right to contact an attorney and give the driver a reasonable amount of time to do so.
-However, the driver can’t use this right to unreasonably delay the chemical test.
-(There’s no predetermined amount of time an officer must give a driver to contact an attorney.
+However, the driver can't use this right to unreasonably delay the chemical test.
+(There's no predetermined amount of time an officer must give a driver to contact an attorney.
 But case law suggests 20 to 30 minutes is reasonable.)

 Minnesota statutes provide criminal and civil/administrative penalties for test refusal.
 However, recent court decisions have found certain criminal penalties for test refusal to be unconstitutional.
 As a result, refusal to take a blood or urine test can no longer be criminally prosecuted.
 Criminal penalties may be imposed only for refusing a breath test.

 Typically, a first-time DWI offender is guilty of a misdemeanor (a fourth-degree DWI).
 But a first DWI that involves a breath test refusal is a gross misdemeanor (a third-degree DWI)—a more serious offense.
 The increased criminal penalty serves as a statutory incentive to take the breath test.

 The maximum penalty for a gross misdemeanor is one year in jail and a $3,000 fine.
 A second DWI that involves a test refusal is also a gross misdemeanor but is considered second-degree DWI.
 Second-degree DWI can result in vehicle forfeiture (a civil penalty).